-Goal 9-A: Provide safe, attractive, and well-maintained parks and recreational facilities of adequate number and size that contribute to a high quality of life for Yorktown residents.

-Goal 9-B: Provide a diverse range of park and recreational facilities that serve residents of all ages and physical abilities.

-Goal 9-C: Provide plentiful opportunities for both active and passive recreation in Yorktown and continue to surpass national parkland standards.

-Goal 9-D: If possible, link together parks and recreational facilities through a system of recreational greenways, scenic corridors, and "green" corridors (see Chapter 6).

-Goal 9-E: Provide a safe, accessible, and connected network for walking and biking throughout Yorktown, including both on-street and on off-street paths, and continue to increase opportunities for walking, hiking, biking, roller-blading, and so on.

-Goal 9-F: Continue to create a unified image and identity for Yorktown parks.

-Goal 9-G: Promote walking and biking to parks and recreational sites, while also maintaining adequate automobile access and parking.

-Goal 9-H: Ensure that parks and recreational facilities are expanded or improved over time to reflect changes in demographic trends, recreational interests, or facility use patterns.
+- Goal 9-A: Provide safe, attractive, and well-maintained parks and recreational facilities of adequate number and size that contribute to a high quality of life for Yorktown residents. - Goal 9-B: Provide a diverse range of park and recreational facilities that serve residents of all ages and physical abilities. - Goal 9-C: Provide plentiful opportunities for both active and passive recreation in Yorktown and continue to surpass national parkland standards. - Goal 9-D: Link together parks and recreational facilities through a system of recreational greenways, scenic corridors, and "green" corridors (see Chapter 6). - Goal 9-E: Provide a safe, accessible, and connected network for walking and biking throughout Yorktown, including both on-street and on off-street paths, and continue to increase opportunities for walking, hiking, biking, roller-blading, and so on. - Goal 9-F: Create a unified image and identity for Yorktown parks. - Goal 9-G: Promote walking and biking to parks and recreational sites, while also maintaining adequate automobile access and parking. - Goal 9-H: Ensure that parks and recreational facilities are expanded or improved over time to reflect changes in demographic trends, recreational interests, or facility use patterns. - Goal 9-I: Coordinate park planning with initiatives for open space preservation and natural resources conservation. - Goal 9-J: Partner with public and private entities to enhance recreational opportunities for Yorktown residents.

-- Goal 9-I: Coordinate park planning with initiatives for open space preservation and natural resources conservation. - Goal 9-J: Partner with public and private entities to enhance recreational opportunities for Yorktown residents. - Goal 9-K: Use innovative funding mechanisms to pay for park expansion and maintenance, helping to keep park costs under control.
+Goal 9-K: Use innovative funding mechanisms to pay for park expansion and maintenance, helping to keep park costs under control.